 The NDIA released an interim update to the Annual Financial Sustainability Report (AFSR) Summary.
 The AFSR provides an assessment of the financial sustainability of the NDIS.

 The report was provided to state and territory disability ministers ahead of the July 2021 Disability Ministers Meeting.

 Minister Reynolds released a series of papers outlining how NDIS participants could be supported with the proposal of more flexible NDIS plans in the future through personalised budgets.

-The Minister also outlined the next phase of consultation with a series of workshops planned convened by the Independent Advisory Council.
+The Minister also outlined the next phase of consultation with a series of workshops convened by the Independent Advisory Council.
 The workshops informed the Council’s advice to the NDIA Board and NDIS Ministers on how the NDIA can better implement NDIS reforms and respond to community concerns.

 In response to ongoing community and sector concern about some of the proposed Scheme reforms, Minister Reynolds confirmed she would consult further with state and territory disability ministers and the disability sector on proposed reforms to the NDIS.